-Summary: the board of a municipal energy authority (board) may, as part of a transfer of a water and wastewater system, or any time thereafter, adopt and assume all or any portion of any regulatory powers, authority, duties, obligations, and oversight over the water and wastewater operations as were applicable to a municipal water and wastewater system pursuant to ordinances, resolutions, or other rules or policies that were in effect immediately prior to the transfer of such system to the authority.
-Authorizes the board to later amend such rules, regulations, and requirements from time to time; provided, that such amendments are just and reasonable.
+Summary: Permits authorities formed and certified by municipalities under the Municipal Energy Authority Act to have certain water and wastewater treatment powers to the extent that modified by the certificate of incorporation of an authority created pursuant to the Municipal Energy Authority Act, the board of directors of the authority may, as part of the transfer of a water and wastewater system or at any time thereafter, adopt and assume all or any portion of such regulatory powers, authority, duties, obligations, and oversight over the water and wastewater operations as were applicable to the municipal water and wastewater system pursuant to ordinances, resolutions, or other rules or policies that were in effect immediately prior to the transfer of such system to the authority.
+The board of directors of the authority may later amend such rules, regulations, and requirements from time to time if such amendments are just and reasonable.